solodev/cloud-documentation/src/Groups/update/index.md

 ## Delete

 Click on the "Advanced" drop-down option to expand the delete function.
-Type DELETE in all-caps in the text field and click the red "Delete" button to delete group.
+Type DELETE in all-caps in the text field and click the red "Delete" button to delete the group.

 ><img src="../../../images/groups-delete.jpg" alt="xx" style="width: 100%; display: block"></a>